About Impact & Opportunity Grants

 - delivering programs aligned with at least one core focus area.

-How many grants are awarded?
+How many grants were awarded?

 What was the review process?